-We've put together these insider tips on how the lounge works, when you can get in, the best things to eat and drink -- and much more.
+You'll find insider tips on how the lounge works, the best things to eat and drink, getting a booking at the free day spa and much more.
 Think of them as the Seven Habits of First Class Lounge Lizards.

 If it's your first time in the Qantas First Lounge, you'll probably want to see what all the fuss is about.
-That means getting to the airport earlier than you usually would.
+That means getting to the airport earlier than you usually might.

 And once you've experienced the lounge, we think you'll want to make a habit of arriving super-early for subsequent trips!

 Sydney Airport's T1 international terminal now allows all-day check-in for passengers on Qantas flights.
 Yes, you can arrive as early as you please – any time from 5am onwards – even if your Qantas flight leaves in the afternoon or evening.